 I started this blog to expand the conversation about what FIRE looks like (in reality) so a broader range of people can feel like it is a realistic possibility.
 That means I’m a bit different than many FIRE bloggers:

-- I’m a woman of color living in Detroit (not a white guy working in tech and living in a high cost of living city),
+- I’m a woman of color based in Detroit (not a white guy working in tech and living in a high cost of living city),

 - I loved my job (so the Retire Early part was more challenging than the Financial Independence part),